computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 ### Non-major program(s)

-The following are the requirements for a minor in computer science:

-Six credits in computer science (see above for course names):
+The following are the requirements for a minor in computer science (6 credits in computer science) (see above for course names):

 * CPSC 021.
 * CPSC 031 and CPSC 035.